SAP/luigi/docs/authorization-configuration.md

 ## OAuth2 Implicit Grant configuration

-The following code snippet demonstrates how to configure authorization using OAuth2 Implicit Grant in Luigi.
+This code snippet demonstrates how to configure authorization using OAuth2 Implicit Grant in Luigi.

 ```javascript
 auth: {